davidlamt/davidltran.com/src/posts/shallow-object-array-conversion-js/index.md

 };
 ```

-Inside of the arrow function's body, we a implicitly returning a new object containing all of the `attributes` and the `id`.
+Inside of the arrow function's body, we a implicitly returning a new object containing all of the `attributes` (using [object spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)) and the `id`.

 ```js
 /* ... */.map(/* ...*/ => ({ ...attributes, id }));
 ```

 Here, we are taking advantage of the arrow function's implicit return feature.
-If we exclude the brackets containing the function body, the statement is evaluated and returned automatically.
+If we exclude the braces containing the function body, the statement is evaluated and returned automatically.

-In the case that we want to return an object, we must wrap the object with parentheses to distinguish it from function brackets.
+In the case that we want to return an object, we must wrap the object with parentheses to distinguish it from function braces.

 ## Closing Thoughts

-In our example, we are including the object's key in our new object.
+In our example, we are including the original object's key in our new object.
 This may be useful when we have a hash map, where the key is a hash value.
-[Firebase](https://firebase.google.com/) stores some data in a hash map and when retrieving the data via JavaScript, it is in object format.
+[Firebase](https://firebase.google.com/) stores some data in a hash map and provides an object when retrieving the data with JavaScript.

 However, if the key does not matter in your situation, you may want to use [Object.values()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/values).

-Keep in mind that these solutions are shallow conversions, they only transform the first layer.
+Keep in mind that these solutions are shallow conversions - they only transform the first layer.
 You may want to look into recursion if you want a deep transform.